DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 In the context of mobile computing, an electronic handheld apparatus such as a smartphone, tablet, phablet, personal digital assistant (PDA) or portable gaming device (PlayStation Portable, Nintendo DS, PlayStation Vita).

 #####Digital Rights Management (DRM)
-Technology used by publishers to regulate the usage of copyright-protected digital materials (MP3s, **EPUBs**, games, etc.).
+Technology used by publishers to regulate the usage of copyright-protected digital materials (MP3s, EPUBs, games, etc.).
 The practice of adding DRM to media is controversial, as it often makes it harder for paying customers to freely interact with the digital goods they have purchased.
 For example, files cannot in general be freely transferred to other devices.
 Also, accessing these files without an active Internet connection often proves difficult.

 #####Directory
-See **folder**.
+See **Folder**.

-#####Dots per inch (DPI)
+#####Dots Per Inch (DPI)
 A measure of the quality of output, i.e. the number of dots per square inch produced by a printer or scanner, also referred to as its resolution.
 A resolution of at least 300 dpi is considered reasonable for the production of high-quality output by a printer and 1200 dpi by a scanner, but modern printers and scanners can produce much higher resolutions.
 The resolution of a scanner may also be expressed by two numbers.
 These are mostly the same, say 1200x1200, but you may also see 1200x2400, which means that the number of horizontal dots is different from the number of vertical dots.
+See also **Resolution**.

 ###E

 #####Ebook
-A digital publication which can be read by **e-readers** and other handheld devices as well as desktop computers.
-There are various ebook formats such as **EPUB** and **AZW**.
+A digital publication which can be read by e-readers and other handheld devices as well as desktop computers.
+There are various ebook formats such as EPUB and AZW.

 #####EPUB (Electronic Publication)
-An **ebook** format developed by the International Digital Publishing Forum (IDPF).
-EPUB has been designed to accommodate **reflowable** content.
+An ebook format developed by the International Digital Publishing Forum (IDPF).
+EPUB has been designed to accommodate reflowable content.

 #####E-paper
 Electrophoretic paper, a display technology consisting of electrostatically charged particles that are made to turn either black or white according to the polarity of the charge.
 Electricity is only used for refreshing ('turning') the page, thereby considerably reducing power consumption and making the technology ideal for reading long texts.
 The display is not backlit like the LCD screens used in tablets, smartphones and personal computers, therefore it must be illuminated externally like actual paper.
 The upside is that it can be read in broad daylight without any loss of image quality.
 Since the refresh rate is much slower than LCD screens, the technology does not allow for videos or animations.

 #####E-reader
-A device capable of reading digital texts in various formats, notably **EPUB** and **AZW**.
+A device capable of reading digital texts in various formats, notably EPUB and AZW.

 ###F